Step 3: Carrying out an investigation Investigations at work

 For example, if the employee is off with stress and is worried about coming to the workplace, they could hold the meeting somewhere else.

-If the employee is too sick, or continues to be not able or not willing to attend, the person investigating will need to look at all other evidence and make a reasonable decision.
+If the employee is too sick, or not able or willing to attend, the person investigating will need to look at all available evidence and make a reasonable decision.

 They could also look at: